A New School of Thought.

 Parents often seek answers to similar questions when it comes to choosing the right school.

-Each year we hold a series of open days where we welcome students, their families and the community to explore our school and join in special events.
+Each year we hold a series of College Tours along with an Open Day where we welcome students, their families and the community to explore our school and join in special events.
 We also make annual regional and international visits.

 But if you can’t wait and really want to see why Brisbane Boys' College is the choice of so many families then we are more than happy to arrange a personal tour.
 You’ll soon discover that BBC is so much more than simply a school, it is a life experience for students and their families.